In this article, I want to show a practical example of how to set up Gitlab continuous integration for Flutter with test reports.

 Instead, I would usually rerun the full test suite locally and find the failures.
 But there is a better way!

-When I first started using Gitlab CI I could not find any support for test reports but it looks like it existed already back in Aug 2018.
+When I first started using Gitlab CI with Flutter I could not find any support for test reports but it looks like it existed already back in Aug 2018.

 If you have used Jenkins or any other older CI system you are probably familiar with the JUnit XML test report.
 It’s become kind of a standard for reporting test results.
 It has wide adoption across platforms and tools and is simple but does the job.